-Session 1: What is hope
+Session 1: Why we can have hope

 We find hope because God’s love has been poured into our hearts through Jesus.